nextcloud/desktop/doc/navigating.rst

 .. index:: ignored files, exclude files, pattern

-You might have some files or directories that you do not want to backup and store on the server.
+You might have some local files or directories that you do not want to backup and store on the server.
 To identify and exclude these files or directories, you can use the *Ignored Files Editor*.

 .. image:: images/ignored_files_editor.png